 The Commonwealth Housing Task Force

-The Commonwealth Housing Task Force is a diverse group of business, civic and community leaders dedicated to promoting a consensus housing agenda focused on solving Massachusetts’ pressing housing needs.
+The Commonwealth Housing Task Force is a diverse group of business, civic and community leaders dedicated to promoting a consensus housing agenda focused on solving Massachusetts pressing housing needs.
 CHTF utilizes data and research to advocate for local and state policies supporting density and affordable housing as a means to:

-- increase Massachusetts economic competitiveness
+- increase Massachusetts economic competitiveness;

-- manage the inflow of new residents
+- manage the inflow of new residents; and

 - retain residents currently being pushed out of the state due to rising housing costs.